beliven-it/fastify-plugin-loader/README.md

 # fastify-plugin-loader

-A plugin to register a ordered list of plugins (e.g. from a JSON file)
+A plugin to register an ordered list of plugins (e.g. from a JSON file)

+## Why?

+The official [fastify.-autoload](https://github.com/fastify/fastify-autoload) plugin allows devs to load all plugins stored in a specific folder.

+The main issue with this approach is that it's nearly **impossible** to:

+- define a **specific loading order**
+- **passing configuration options** to loaded plugins

 ## Install